 - During shotgun seasons, archery hunters wishing to hunt from the archery-only stations can use the self-registration tag board system as they do during the regular archery hunting seasons.
-Note: Hunter orange must be worn by archery hunters at all times when dates overlap with any Statewide Gun Seasons, including early October gun seasons and November Youth/Non-ambulatory Disabled Hunt.
-(Oct.
-8-13, 15, 19, 20, 22, 26, 27, 29 and Nov.
-3)
+Note: Hunter orange must be worn by archery hunters at all times when dates overlap with any Statewide Gun Seasons, including early October gun seasons and November Youth/Non-Ambulatory Disabled Hunt.

-- a.
-Stands will be assigned by an on-site shotgun lottery each day of the hunt at the Smith Mill Parking Lot two hours prior to legal shooting time on the day of the hunt and again at 12:00 noon on the day of the hunt.
+- Stands will be assigned by an on-site shotgun lottery each day of the hunt at the Smith Mill Parking Lot two hours prior to legal shooting time on the day of the hunt and again at 12:00 noon on the day of the hunt.
 Hunters are allowed only one entry in any lottery.

 - Hunting at White Clay Creek State Park is for wildlife management.
 Hunters are encouraged to shoot multiple antlerless deer provided that hunter already has the necessary number of antlerless deer tags in possession.

-- Use of muzzleloaders is permitted during the Shotgun Seasons.
-There are no Muzzleloader Seasons in White Clay Creek State Park.
+- Use of single-barrel muzzleloaders is permitted during the shotgun seasons.
+There are no muzzleloader seasons in White Clay Creek State Park.

 - Hunters are required to hunt from their assigned elevated deer stand.
 All hunters picked for a stand in the morning must hunt in the morning and remain in their stand until 9 a.m.
 Afternoon hunters must be in their assigned stand by 3 p.m.
 With the exception of a personal emergency, a hunter may only leave their stand before 9 am in the morning or before the end of legal shooting time in the afternoon or evening to dispatch a downed deer that the hunter wounded provided that downed deer can be seen by the hunter from their stand.

-- When shotgun hunters are finished hunting for the day, they must return their daily hunting permit to the permit box in the Carpenter Recreation Area parking lot.
+- When shotgun hunters are finished hunting for the day, they must return their daily hunting permit to the permit box in the Smith Mill Road parking lot.
 Daily permits must be filled out completely before returning them.

-- During the daily shotgun season lottery, if stand M-PD, PD 1, PD19, PD26, PD38 or PD50 has not been assigned to a Permanently Disabled Hunter, then they will be included in the normal daily lottery drawings.
+- During the daily shotgun season lottery, if stand M-PD, PD1, PD2, PD19, PD26, PD38, PD50, or PD51 has not been assigned to a Permanently Disabled Hunter, then they will be included in the normal daily lottery drawings.
 If a PD stand is issued to a non-PD hunter in the morning lottery, the permit for the PD stand must be turned in prior to the noon drawing.